Your child could get heat exhaustion if they:

 - Undress your child and remove all unnecessary clothing like a jacket or socks.

 - Sponge their skin with cool water.
 Cool them as rapidly as you can.
 Place cold packs around their neck and armpits.

 - If your child is awake and acting normally, get them to drink a cold drink.
 If they are not fully awake or if they are very drowsy, do not try to force them to drink.
 Avoid caffeine as this can increase dehydration.

-Immediate action required: Call 112 or 999 if your child has any of these symptoms:
+Emergency action required: Call 112 or 999 if your child has any of these symptoms:

 - is still unwell 30 minutes after being treated for heat exhaustion

 - is not sweating even though they are too hot